A dream-pop odyssey.

 A Million Tiny Glitches has grown from our personal experiences of grief over the last few years – vivid and mysterious, you feel it in your heart and your gut.
 We believe songs can hold emotion very directly without laying down rules of engagement, so we thought we’d make a musical that goes deep and feels modern; that embraces sadness without being sombre.
 Something that’s musically influenced by artists like Bjork, ANOHNI, Nine Inch Nails and FKA Twigs; and narratively inspired by storytellers like Haruki Murakami, Jim Jarmusch and China Mieville.

 And yeah, there’ll be a band.

-We shared some of fragments and possibilities from this R&D as part of the Ferment Fortnight at Bristol Old Vic on Wednesday 19 July 2017 (yup we’ve been working on this idea a loooooooong time).
+We shared some of fragments and possibilities from our initial R&D as part of the Ferment Fortnight at Bristol Old Vic on Wednesday 19 July 2017 (yup we’ve been working on this idea a loooooooong time).
 Here are some pics of the sharing, taken by Jack Offord:

 Story / Directed by Tanuja Amarasuriya